Jalisco Mexican Food: Dishes that Will Enchant You

 Tacos of Birria

 Something that people can’t resist is the authenticity of Mexican tacos.
-Something important about Jalisco is that it has a whole variety of Taquerias where you can eat tacos of birria, pastor, and fish.
+Something important about Jalisco is its variety of Taquerias where you can eat tacos of birria, pastor, and fish.
 In fact, in Jalisco, birria and barbacoa are very different from what is customary in Hidalgo and Mexico City.
 Therefore, some people say that birria and barbacoa are better in Jalisco.
 Why don’t you try it and tell us in the comments? 🙊

 🌮 Taste delicious and unique tacos on our tours: